Implementing-Spectral-Methods/Implementing-Spectral-Methods/README.md

 * **Part 3:** More 1D examples on the Nodal Discontinuous Galerkin Spectral Element Method.
 The Euler-Acoustic Equations and Maxwell's Electromagnetic equations for transverse waves are examined.
 Additionally, stationary domain discontinuities are examined such as density discontinuity or electric permitivity discontinuities.
 Last, a look on how to implement source functions through the **External State Function** or through Source Functions in the time derivative (Ampere's law current density source)

+* **Part 4:** More 1D examples on the Nodal Discontinuous Galerkin Spectral Element Method.
+The Euler Gas Equations are examined with moving discontinuities and shocks.
+The **Higher Order Hybrid Blending** method for global DGSEM and subcell Finite volume is examined.
+Using this method allows for discontinuities (shocks) to move within elements.
+Additionally, the **Entropy Conserving** and **Entropy Stable** flux are introduced.
+Last, the **Strong Stability Preserving Runge-Kutta** time integration method is introduced to tackle hyperbolic conservation laws with larger time steps.

 ---------------------

 ![image](https://github.com/Implementing-Spectral-Methods/Implementing-Spectral-Methods/assets/34816295/dfa53669-7c54-43c9-bdbb-d090f84017f9)